How to Use a Custom Domain with GitHub Pages

 echo "www.burakince.com" > CNAME

-After committing the file and pushing it to your repository, open the Settings section of your GitHub repository.
-In the Pages settings, add your custom domain name with the www prefix and save the changes.
-For more detailed information, refer to the official GitHub documentation.
+After committing and pushing, open your repository's Settings.
+In the Pages settings, add your custom domain with the www prefix and save.
+For details, refer to the official GitHub documentation.

 Here's my configuration: